WeiHen01/WeiHen01/README.md

 </h1>

 <h3 align="center">
-     👨‍💻 A Malaysian Fresh Graudate of Computer Science in Software Development~ 👨‍💻
+     👨‍💻 A Malaysian Fresh Graduate of Computer Science in Software Development~ 👨‍💻
 </h2>

 ---